ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 Events.Connect("RaceFinished", RaceFinished)
 ```

 Finally the functions are connected to the events which are called from the server.
 This is using the `Events` API that allows you to broadcast to the server and from the server to the client.
-In this case we only need to broadcast to the client.
+In this case you only need to broadcast to the client.

 #### Test the Game